arnoprincestonpan/ARNO-PAN-IS24-full-stack-competition-req97073/README.md

 ### Story Line

 After reading Lisa(director)'s and Alan(DevOps)'s user stories, a solution was created by Arno Pan.
-It is a full stack website that has a landing page that retrieves all products avaiable with the data and title requested (Product Number, Product Name, Scrum Master Name, Product Owner Name, Developer Names, Start Date, Methodology).
+It is a full stack website that has a landing page that retrieves all products available with the data and title requested (Product Number, Product Name, Scrum Master Name, Product Owner Name, Developer Names, Start Date, Methodology).
 It has other sub-pages for adding products, updating products and an about page.
 The product is now presented to Lisa and Alan to test for review.

 ### Getting Started